Turukkaeans

-The Turukkaeans were a Bronze and Iron Age people of Zagros Mountains.
+The Turukkaeans were likely a Bronze and Iron Age tribe of Hurrians, who lived south of Lake Urmia in the northwestern Zagros Mountains.
 Their endonym has sometimes been reconstructed as Tukri.

 History

+Origins

+The region of Turukkum, which was located south of Lake Urmia in the valleys of the northwestern Zagros mountains, consisted of different kingdoms with a population that was predominantly Hurrian and significantly Semitic.
+The Turukkaeans are considered by most scholars today to have been a Hurrian and Hurrian-speaking tribe, often commanded by Hurrian military leaders.

 Middle Bronze

-Turukkum was regarded by the Kingdoms of Assyria and Eshnunna as a constant threat, during the reign of Shamshi-Adad I (1813-1782 BCE) and his son and successor Ishme-Dagan (1781-1750 BCE).
+Turukkum was regarded by the Kingdom of Upper Mesopotamia as a constant threat, during the reign of Amorite Shamshi-Adad I (1813-1782 BCE) and his son and successor Ishme-Dagan I (1781-1750 BCE).
 The Turukkaeans were allied to the Land of Ahazum, and they gathered at the town of Ikkallum to face the army of Ishme-Dagan, as Shamshi-Adad wrote in a letter to his other son Yasmah-Adad.
-Ishme-Dagan destroyed the army, reporting "Not one man escaped".
-Turukkum seems to have been made up of a collection of tribes with mixed populations, mostly Hurrian speaking but also heavily Semitic.
+Ishme-Dagan destroyed the army reporting "Not one man escaped".

 The Turukkaeans were reported to have sacked the city of Mardaman, apparently under Hurrian rule, around the year 1769/68 BCE.
 Babylon's defeat of Turukku was celebrated in the 37th year of Hammurabi's reign (c.
 1773 BCE).

 A significant early reference to them is an inscription by the Babylonian king Hammurabi, (r. circa 1792 – c.
 1752 BCE) that mentions a kingdom named Tukriš (UET I l.
 46, iii–iv, 1–4), alongside Gutium, Subartu and another name that is usually reconstructed as Elam.
 Other texts from the same period refer to the kingdom as Tukru.

 Iron Age

-By the early part of the 1st millennium BCE, names such as Turukkum, Turukku and ti-ru-ki-i are being used for the same region in Assyrian and Babylonian records.
-In a broader sense, names such as Turukkaean been used in a generic sense to mean "mountain people" or "highlanders", and like "Gutian", no longer with reference to any specific ethnic group.
+By the early part of the 1st millennium BCE, names such as Turukkum, Turukku and ti-ru-ki-i are being used for the same region.
+In a broader sense, names such as Turukkaean been used in a generic sense to mean "mountain people" or "highlanders".

-A map of Mesopotamia and south-western Iran during the 2nd Millennium BCE.
-The Tukri are generally believed to have been located immediately north of Lullubi (top centre of the map) during this period.

-Tukru or Turukkum was said to have spanned the north-east border of Mesopotamia and an adjoining part of the Zagros Mountains.
+Tukru or Turukkum was said to have spanned the north-east edge of Mesopotamia and an adjoining part of the Zagros Mountains.
 In particular, they were associated with the Lake Urmia basin and the valleys of the north-east Zagros.
-They were therefore located north of ancient Lullubi, and at least one Neo-Assyrian (10th to 7th centuries BCE) text refers to the whole area and its peoples as "Lullubi-Turukki" (VAT 8006).
+They were therefore located north of ancient Lullubi, and at least one Neo-Assyrian (9th to 7th centuries BCE) text refers to the whole area and its peoples as "Lullubi-Turukki" (VAT 8006).